Inside North West and Penelope Disick's Candy Land-Themed Birthday Party

 Their birthday party was held at one of the family's large backyards and featured a rainbow board game path.
 And there was so much candy.
 So much candy that the Kardashians could have given Willy Wonka a run for his money.

 There were colorful wrapped gum ball-shaped balloons and other candy decor such as giant gummy bears, toadstools and lollipops, a candy-themed bounce house and tables full of candy, including a giant candy bar with pieces of candy spelling out the words "Happy B-Day Penelope and North."
-It also had two matching white frosted cakes covered in rainbow candy buttons.
+It also had two matching white frosted rainbow surprise cakes filled with...yep, more candy.

 Guests also enjoyed frozen treats from a Mister Softee soft-serve ice cream truck.